giuseppenovielli/MvvmCrud/README.md

 ## How it works

-This framework standardize CRUD's operations into ViewModel's file, and endpoint's requests.
+This framework standardize CRUD's operations into ViewModel's file using generic T type, and endpoint's requests.

 *The target is WRITE LESS CODE, STANDARDIZING THE MOST USED UI CRUD OPERATIONS, IMPROVE PRODUCTIVITY SPEED.*